Scalingo/documentation/src/_posts/platform/app/2000-01-01-collaborators.md

 ## Managing Collaborators

-### Listing Collaborators
+### Listing all Collaborators

-Using the Dashboard
+Using the Dashboard:
 - Go to the **Collaborators** tab
-- If you already have collaborators, you'll see a consolidated list of all users collaborating on your apps.
+- If you already have collaborators, you'll see a consolidated list of all the users who are collaborating on your apps

+### Listing Collaborators of an app

+Using the dashboard:
+- Go to your application dashboard
+- Go to **Settings** tab
+- You will automatically be taken to the collaborators menu

 Using the Command Line
 ```shell
 scalingo --app my-app collaborators
 ```